 The programme of Close Encounters at the thirteenth Rome Film Fest will be further enriched by the participation of Shirin Neshat, who will dialogue with the audience at the MAXXI, in collaboration with Videocittà.
 An Iranian photographer and video-artist, who won an award at the Biennale di Venezia in 1999, Shirin Neshat also directed the film Women without Men: her debut as a director of a feature-length film, adapted from the novel of the same name by Shahrnush Parsipur, won her the Silver Lion for Best Director at the 2009 Venice International Film Festival.
 Over the years, the artist has gained recognition thanks to her ability to describe the complex social conditions within the Islamic culture, turning her gaze to the role of women in particular.

-The Fest in the city: Marina Sagona presents a new exhibition titled “The Prisoner”
+The Rome Film Fest in the city: Marina Sagona’s new exhibition “The Prisoner”